 Dearborn residents have a faster, more reliable way to travel not only to downtown Detroit and Metro Airport but also to stops along Michigan Avenue, thanks to a new service offered by SMART.

-SMART’s new Frequent Affordable Safe Transit (FAST) bus lines, including along Michigan Avenue with six stops in Dearborn, start Jan.
-1.
+SMART’s new Frequent Affordable Safe Transit (FAST) bus lines, including a Michigan Avenue route with six stops in Dearborn, is in full swing after a Jan.
+1.kick-off.

-Customers can try them for free from Jan.
-1-15.
-After the two week introductory offer, fares will reflect SMART’s regular service rate of $2 one-way, with transfers costing 25 cents.
+Rates are the same as SMART’s regular service rate of $2 one-way, with transfers costing 25 cents.

 FAST is the new high frequency, limited-stop bus service connecting the suburbs to downtown Detroit and a direct connection to Metro Airport.
 This is the first time the buses have connected to the airport.